 - How was obstacle three overcome?

-Langley's researches using primary and secondary sources, examination of later plans of Leicester and the results of an archaeological dig in the street of Grey Friars in 2007 had convinced her that the Franciscan Priory church, which would have occupied only a small area of the friary site, was located opposite St Martin's church, now Leicester Cathedral.
-This was in the northern end of the Social Services car park.
-The suggestion that the king's burial site could be in one of the three car parks in this location had been made as early as 1975 when Audrey Strange's article 'The Grey Friars, Leicester' was published by the Society.
+Langley’s researches using primary and secondary sources, examination of later plans of Leicester and the results of an archaeological dig in the street of Grey Friars in 2007 had convinced her that the Franciscan Priory church, which would have occupied only a small area of the friary site, was located opposite St Martin’s church, now Leiceister Cathedral.
+This was in the northern end of the Social Services car park, the area she had originally visited in 2004 and 2005.
+The suggestion that the king’s burial site could be in one of the three car parks in this central location had been made as early as 1975 when Audrey Strange’s article ‘The Grey Friars, Leicester’ was published by the Society.
 When discussing the nearby County Council offices, Strange wrote: ‘Their private car parks cover the centre and under one of these are the foundations of the thirteenth century church, the dust and bones of the once powerful King and saintly friars.’
-However, an omission in footnoting meant that Langley couldn’t examine why Strange held this view so her research continued.
-Interestingly, the Society discovered only recently that Strange approached the city's Museum Service as early as 1962 to request an excavation of the Grey Friars site.
+However, an omission in the footnoting meant that Langley couldn’t examine why Strange held this view so her research continued.
+Interestingly, the Society discovered only recently that Strange approached the city’s Museum Service as early as 1962 to request an excavation of the Grey Friars site.

-When they eventually met in 2009, Langley’s view was supported by Ashdown-Hill's own researches which had convinced him that the king's remains did indeed still lie in the choir of the church and that the church lay, not at the south of the precinct but at the north, adjacent to the main public thoroughfare, which was the common siting for friary churches and which provided public access.
+When they eventually met in 2009, Ashdown-Hill agreed with Langley’s view and in 2011 Ashdown-Hill’s further researches convinced him that the king’s remains did indeed lie still in the choir of the church and that the church lay, not at the south of the precinct but at the north.
+This was adjacent to the main public thoroughfare, which was the common siting for friary churches and which provided public access.